July 30, 31 Russell Brown (H31)

 Connecting the Dots: Poverty, Racism and Killer Drones

 At 2:00 PM, Sunday, April 27, Cornel West spoke at Tucker Missionary Baptist Church in Syracuse on the links between poverty, racism, and killer drones.
 Dr. West spoke on the relationship between poverty and racism at home, and unending wars abroad.
 Prior to Dr. West's speech, there was a Slide Show about child victims of drone strikes, Vicki Ross sang Drones Bury Beautiful Lives and rapper Quadir Lateef performed 2 of his hip hop songs, including While You Were Watching TV.
 Here is an audio recording of the entire program: Connecting the Dots MP3 and Videos of the speakers.

 People's Order of Protection Against Drone Terrorism

-Following Dr. West's talk, we will meet at BOCES parking lot, which is located on Thompson Road near the East Gate of the base, for a Rally at 4:30.
-From there we will have a permitted walk to the South Gate on Molloy Road and a ceremony to uphold the People’s Order of Protection.
+Following Dr. West's talk, met at BOCES parking lot, which is located on Thompson Road near the East Gate of the base, for a Rally at 4:30 pm.
+We then had a permitted walk to the South Gate on Molloy Road and a ceremony to uphold the People’s Order of Protection.

 Last year, Raz Mohammad, a young man from MaidanShahr, Wardak Provice, Afghanistan, submitted a request for an Order of Protection for his family and community after his young brother-in-law was killed in a drone strike.
 Raz said: